ABOUT

 DANIELA REINA TÉLLEZ

-(she/no pronoun - Bremen), is a brown body of culture, she is an experimental artist, dancer, sacred activist and somatically sexual learning companion.
+(she/no pronoun – Bremen) is a brown body of culture; she is an experimental artist, dancer, sacred activist, and somatic sexual learning guide.

 Photo: Evert Smit